christybell/stock-analysis/README.md

 Although the original code I prepared works well for a dozen stocks, it might not work as well for thousands of stocks like Steve wants.
 And if it does, it may take a long time to execute the script.
 Therefore the purpose of this project is to refactor the existing code and see if I can make it run more efficiently by measuring its performance against the original script's performance.

 ## Results
 In order to make the code run more efficiently, I needed to switch the nesting order of the `for` loops.
-To achieve this, I first created a variable called the `tickerIndex` that accessed the correct index across the `tickers` array as well as the 3 new output arrays I created: `tickerVolumes`, `tickerStartingPrices`, and `tickerEndingPrices`.
+To achieve this, I first created a variable called the `tickerIndex` that accessed the correct index across the `tickers` array as well as the 3 new output arrays I created next: `tickerVolumes`, `tickerStartingPrices`, and `tickerEndingPrices`.
 Setting up the `tickerIndex` variable meant the code was able to assign the `tickerVolumes`, `tickerStartingPrices`, and `tickerEndingPrices` to each ticker symbol before looping through the entire dataset.
 Refactoring the code in this manner allowed it to run much faster than using the original script.

 To help explain the differences between the original and refactored scripts, let's take a look at the code.
-In the original code below, we see that we first loop through the tickers and then loop through all the rows in the dataset:
+In the original code below, we see that the script first loops through the tickers and then loops through all the rows in the dataset:

 <img src="Resources/Original_Script.PNG">